cammarasana123/dPETgraphBrain/README.md

 # dPETgraphBrain
-Animated results for graph brain simulation on dPET
+Animated results for graph brain simulation on dPET.

+We include:

+-Dataset with 2D videos, graph representation, and signal mapping on MRI segmentation -Model terms, including source term and reaction term -Signal reconstruction, including graph representation and signal mapping on MRI segmentation

 Dataset provided by: